I'm a Fool to Want You

-Background
+Original recording

 1951 sheet music cover, Barton Music, New York.

 Frank Sinatra first recorded the song with the Ray Charles Singers on March 27, 1951, in an arrangement by Axel Stordahl in New York.
 It was the second song recorded at the sessions that began with "I Whistle a Happy Tune" and ended with "Love Me".

+Background

 It is commonly thought by many listeners that Sinatra was navigating his stormy marriage to Ava Gardner at the time, but Sinatra and Gardner didn't marry until November 7, 1951, nearly 8 months after the song was recorded.
 It is more likely that he was melancholy about his wife Nancy's refusal to grant him a divorce so he could marry Gardner and his guilt for the impact his very public affair with Gardner was having on his family, especially his three children.
 To complicate matters, his career was in a freefall and he and Nancy were both Catholics and the Church forbade divorce.
 His emotional rendering of the song is haunting and it instantly became one of the classic "saloon songs" in his repertoire along with "One for My Baby", "Angel Eyes", "Don't Worry 'bout Me", "In the Wee Small Hours of the Morning" and "Guess I'll Hang My Tears Out to Dry" among many others.